 - Communication and vocabulary for the quickest and best results

-Join us to find out how to find the right fit for this crucial member to your production team!
+Join us to find out how to find the right fit for this crucial member of your production team!

 And if you’re ready to submit a film project for Film Music Connect, click here!

 Helix Collective is a Los Angeles-based ensemble that specializes in multi-media, collaborative performance and recording.
 Helix has released three critically acclaimed albums and has recorded the scores for over fifty films.
 The group founded and produces the Los Angeles Live Score Film Festival, a live score-to-screen film festival that pairs film composers and indie filmmakers.

 SAGindie promotes the working relationship between professional actors and passionate independent filmmakers.
 Since its formation in 1997, SAGindie has been traveling to film festivals, trade shows, and conventions spreading the word: Just because your film isn’t produced by a studio doesn’t mean you can’t use professional talent.
 As a free resource, SAGindie offers filmmakers clarity and kinship by guiding them through the SAG-AFTRA signatory process, making it even easier to hire professional actors, regardless of budget.